matusm/NMM2profile/README.md

 `--comment` : User supplied string to be included in the metadata (if supported by file type).

-### Options for manipulation
+### Options for height data transformation

 `--bias (-b)` : Bias value in µm to be subtracted from the hight values (for `-r5` only).

-`--reference (-r)` : Kind of height reference technique, supported values are:
+`--reference (-r)` : The height reference technique, supported values are:

-   1: reference to minimum hight value
+   1: reference to minimum hight value (all values positive)

-   2: reference to maximum hight value
+   2: reference to maximum hight value (all values negative)

    3: reference to average hight value